 Campus Security officers are outsourced and employed by the University's contract security service provider, Sunstates Security, and reports to the Director of Campus Security.
-Campus security is located at 3220 Ave A, Fort Worth, Texas.
+Campus security is located in the Glick House at 3001 Avenue D, Fort Worth, Texas.
 76105.
 Campus Security officers are on duty twenty-four hours a day, seven days a week.

 Campus Security officers and University management have the authority to ask persons for identification and to determine whether individuals have lawful business at the University.
-Campus Security and/or the Fort Worth Police Department/Burleson Police Department will respond, as appropriate, to all calls for assistance.
+Campus Security and/or the Fort Worth Police Department will respond, as appropriate, to all calls for assistance.
 Campus Security officers are unarmed and do not have police powers.
 Officers have the authority to issue parking tickets, which may be billed to student and employee accounts.
 Security officers do not possess the power of arrest.
-Criminal incidents are referred to the Fort Worth Police Department who have jurisdiction on the historical campus or the Burleson Police Department for the Burleson site.
+Criminal incidents are referred to the Fort Worth Police Department who have jurisdiction on the historical campus.
 All crime victims and witnesses are strongly encouraged to immediately report crime to Campus Security and the appropriate police agency.
 Prompt reporting will assure timely warning notices on-campus and timely disclosure of crime statistics.